nimu77/learning-library/data-management-library/database-tools/apex/restlab/1-building-your-rest-end-points-creating-a-sample-tables-and-rest-enabling.md

 # Module 1: Building your Rest Endpoints - Creating a Sample Tables and REST Enabling

 In this Module, you will create a sample dataset, import data into datasets and create REST Endpoints.
-Review the REST Endpoints, as we use its URL to create an app later in upcoming modules.
+Review the REST Endpoints, as we will use its URL to create web source modules.
 ### **Part 1**: Creating EMP and DEPT table in your first workspace

 1. Log into your first workspace.